-Winter has barely begun, but if you haven’t started planning next summer’s garden, now is a good time to start.
+Winter has barely begun, but if you haven't started planning next summer's garden, now is a good time to start.
 Seed catalogs are already arriving in mailboxes.
-Here’s what to expect after last year’s chaotic spring—plus, tips on how to shop for garden seeds for 2021 gardening season.
+Here’s how to go about selecting seeds!

 Have a Game Plan